coderedcorp/coderedcms/tutorial/mysite/README.md

 ## Getting started

-Make sure Python 3.5 or higher is installed on your system.
+Make sure a recent version of Python is installed on your system.
 Open this directory in a command prompt, then:

 1. Install the software: